-A key objective of the GALAXY-1 trial was to select the patient population for the GALAXY-2 Phase 3 trial.
-Results presented at the September 2012 ESMO meeting and confirmed by the results presented at the June 2013 ASCO meeting, show a substantial difference in PFS and OS advantage from ganetespib treatment between the prespecified populations of "chemo-sensitive" patients (Diagnosis > 6 months) and "chemo-refractory" patients (Diagnosis < 6 months), representing 70% and 30%, respectively, of all adenocarcinoma patients in the trial.
+A key objective of the GALAXY-1 trial was to select the patient population for the confirmatory GALAXY-2 Phase 3 trial.
+Results presented at prior medical meetings and at the October 2013 WCLC meeting show enhanced ganetespib activity in the prespecified chemosensitive patient population, (70% of all enrolled adenocarcinoma patients).

-These results are consistent with preclinical observations that a chemo-sensitizing agent may be most effective in chemo-sensitive patients.
-The GALAXY-1 findings are also consistent with results from clinical trials in this setting with other agents, such as the registration trial for docetaxel, which showed that approximately 30% of the salvage-setting NSCLC patient population did not benefit from chemotherapy as compared to no treatment (best supportive care).
+These results are consistent with preclinical observations that the chemosensitizing effects of ganetespib may be most effective in chemosensitive cancers.
+The GALAXY-1 findings are also consistent with results from clinical trials in this setting with other agents, such as the registration trial for docetaxel, which showed that approximately 30% of the salvage-setting NSCLC patient population did not benefit from chemotherapy as compared to best supportive care.